Rockall Basin: Geological structure

 The nature of the crust beneath the Rockall Trough has long been a matter of debate.
 Originally thought to be oceanic crust, it is now generally considered to be highly stretched continental crust.
 However, some groups of researchers continue to favour either oceanic or transitional style crust, particularly at the southern end of the basin.

-The Rockall Basin forms part of a chain of highly extended Mesozoic rift basins between the Charlie–Gibbs and Senja fracture zones, that includes: the Faroe-Shetland Basin, the Møre Basin, and the Vøring Basin.
+The Rockall Basin forms part of a chain of highly extended Mesozoic rift basins between the Charlie–Gibbs and Senja fracture zones.
+It includes: the Faroe-Shetland Basin, the Møre Basin, and the Vøring Basin.
 There are indications that the Rockall Basin developed within an earlier rift system, which is likely to be of Triassic to Middle Jurassic in age, by analogy with the nearby Slyne-Erris Basins.
 The age of the main rift phase in the Rockall Basin is strongly debated, with Late Jurassic, Early-, Mid- and Late Cretaceous all being suggested.

-During the Jurassic period, the Rockall Trough formed a seaway between the emergent Rockall-Hatton landmass (equivalent to the modern submerged Rockall Bank) and the emergent Hebrides Platform (comprising the modern Outer Hebrides).
+During the Jurassic period, the Rockall Basin formed a seaway between the emergent Rockall-Hatton landmass (equivalent to the modern submerged Rockall Bank) and the emergent Hebrides Platform (comprising the modern Outer Hebrides).

-One of the features of the Rockall Trough is the Anton Dohrn Seamount.
+One of the features of the Rockall Basin is the Anton Dohrn Seamount.
 It lies 600 m beneath the surface, rising 1500 m from the surrounding seabed.
-The plateau formed approximately 55 million years ago, a continental fragment formed between Greenland and Europe when the ancient continent of Laurasia was split apart by plate tectonics.
+The Rockall Plateau finished forming approximately 55 million years ago, a continental block that lies between Greenland and Europe when the ancient continent of Laurasia was split apart by prolonged rifting.
 The Rockall islet is the highest point of the plateau, rising 17.15 m above sea level.
 It is made of a type of peralkaline granite.

 Economic geology

 To date, there has been comparatively little drilling to explore for oil and gas within the Rockall Basin and only two discoveries have been made: Benbecula in the northern UK Rockall (Shell originally Enterprise Oil) and Dooish in the northern Irish Rockall (Shell originally Enterprise Energy Ireland).
 The discoveries show that, at least locally, there is a working petroleum system.
-Rights to exploit these resources are disputed between the United Kingdom, the Republic of Ireland, Iceland and the Faroe Islands (a possession of Denmark).
+Rights to exploit these resources are disputed between the United Kingdom, Ireland, Iceland and the Faroe Islands (a possession of Denmark).
 This topic is addressed in Rockall Bank dispute.

-Ecology

-The area supports cold-water coral colonies and carbonate mound fields such as the Logachev Mounds; the trough supports a rich deep sea fish population.
-There are also unusual aggregations of deep-sea sponges, in particular the encrusting sponge and bird's nest sponge.
-A range of other species are found amongst the sponge beds, which are considered biodiversity hotspots.
-For the bird's nest sponge associated species include ascidians, Foraminifera, polychaetes and burrowing anemones, whilst for the encrusting sponge beds species such as anemones, ascidians, crinoids and ophiuroids are found.
-The area is also home to brittlestars: filter feeders which live on the seabed.

-In 2014 an area of 1256 km2 of the Hatton-Rockall Basin was declared a Nature Conservation Marine Protected Area.
-The MPA is designated a Category IV protected area by the International Union for Conservation of Nature.